 Embassy, a wholly-owned subsidiary of Promus, is the obligor with respect to the 10 7/8 Notes and the 8 3/4% Notes.
 Concurrently herewith, Embassy is soliciting consents from the holders of the 10 7/8% Notes and holders of the 8 3/4% Notes to certain indenture amendments to permit the consummation of the Distribution.
-The Distribution, as structured, is conditioned upon the consent to such indenture amendments by holders of a majority of the outstanding aggregate principal amount of the 10 7/8% Notes.
+The Distribution, as structured, is conditioned upon the consent to such indenture amendments by holders of a majority of the outstanding aggregate principal amount of the 10 7/8% Notes and by holders of a majority of the outstanding aggregate principal amount of the 8 3/4% Notes.
 See "--Conditions; Termination."
 The Consent Solicitation will be made only by means of a consent solicitation statement.

 All holders of the 10 7/8% Notes and 8 3/4% Notes will be requested to consent to the proposed indenture amendments in the Consent Solicitation.
 The proposed indenture amendments provide that Promus would be permitted to make the Distribution without regard to the covenant that restricts dividends to stockholders by Embassy and Promus.
 Embassy's obligation to consummate the Consent Solicitation will be conditioned upon (i) the consummation of the Distribution, and (ii) consent by a majority in principal amount of each of the 10 7/8% Notes and the 8 3/4% Notes.
-Embassy currently expects to make the Consent Solicitation at least 30 days prior to the Distribution Date, and, if the conditions to the Consent Solicitation no later than at the time of the Distribution.
+Embassy currently expects to make the Consent Solicitation at least 30 days prior to the Distribution Date, and, if the conditions to the Consent Solicitation are satisfied, to consummate the Consent Solicitation no later than at the time of the Distribution.